-After the Forage Blower has been completley setup, check to be certain it is in correct running order before delivering it to the customer.
-The following is a list of poins to inspect.
+After the Forage Blower has been completely set-up, check to be certain it is in correct running order before delivering it to the customer.
+The following is a list of points to inspect.
 Check off each item as you have made the proper adjustments and found the item operating satisfactorily.
 Any adjustment must be made according to specifications defined in this manual.

-[] All shields and guards are in place and fastened.

-[] All covers are clsoed and latched.

-[] Blower band tightened, per instructions on pages 28-30.

-[] All grease fittings have been lubricated.
-See "lubrication" section in this manual, pages 34-35

-[] Auger clearances are porperly adjusted.
-See instructions, page 33.

-[] All drive belts are at proper tension.
-See "Adjustments" section in this manual, pages 31-32.

-[] All bolts and other fasteners are tight.

-[] PTO shields turn freely and porper shear bolts are installed.

-[] Fan shear bar and auger are adjusted properly.
+ing to specifications defined in this manual. [] All shields and guards are in place and fastened. [] All covers are closed and latched. [] Blower band tightened, per instructions on pages 28-30. [] All grease fittings have been lubricated See "Lubrication" section in this manual, pages 34-35. [] Auger clearances are properly adjusted.
+See instructions, page 33. [] All drive belts are at proper tension.
+See "Adjustments" section in this manual, pages 31-32. [] All bolts and other fasteners are tight. [] PTO shields turn freely and proper shear bolts are installed. [] Fan shear bar and auger are adjusted properly.
 See "Adjustments" section in this manual.

-Dealer's Name

-Signature of Pre-Delivery Inspector

-Date of Inspection
+Dealer's Name Signature of Pre-Delivery Inspector Date of Inspection Model No. Serial No.

-Model No.

-Serial No.